Trent Dilfer: Baltimore Ravens

 Dilfer signed with the Ravens on March 8, 2000, and became the backup for Tony Banks.
 After two straight losses and four straight weeks without an offensive touchdown, the Ravens replaced Banks with Dilfer.
 The Ravens would lose their third straight game and fail to score a touchdown for the fifth straight week.
 It would be the last time the Ravens would lose a game that season, or go without a touchdown.
 The Ravens finished the season winning seven straight to earn a wild card berth at 12–4.
 The 7–1 run also gave Dilfer a 45–39 record as a starter at that point.

 During the playoffs, Dilfer went 3–0, and the Ravens advanced to Super Bowl XXXV in Tampa, Florida to meet the New York Giants.
 The Ravens won their first Super Bowl title in a 34–7 blowout, which saw Dilfer complete 12 of 25 passes for 153 yards and one touchdown.
 Although one of Dilfer's passes was intercepted by linebacker Jessie Armstead and returned for a touchdown, the play was negated due to a holding penalty against the Giants.
 The Los Angeles Times described Dilfer as a game manager quarterback for the Ravens that season: He "wasn't elite, but he didn't make costly mistakes, and was supported by a dominant defense."
 Dilfer wasn't re-signed by the Ravens, making him the only quarterback to be let go after winning a Super Bowl.

-In a 2021 interview, Dilfer acknowledged that he still felt bitter about the Ravens releasing him, stating he played through injury during the season.
+Dilfer acknowledged that he still felt bitter about the Ravens moving on from him in a 2021 interview, noting he played through injury during the season, most notably in his shoulder alongside osteitis pubis, an inflammation near the pubic bone and hip flexor muscle.
 He also criticized his successor, Elvis Grbac, who posted lower statistics with the Ravens.